Keep On Jumpin': Lisa Marie Experience version

 In late 1995, the UK electronic/house duo The Lisa Marie Experience (a male duo consisting of DJs Neil Hinde & Dean Marriott) recorded a version, which after success in the clubs was officially released in early 1996 and was a number seven hit in the UK.
 For the white label they sampled Musique's original recording from 1977, but could not get clearance for the sample so had to recreate it.
-"Keep On Jumpin'" was released on the FFRR record label and was the only top 10 hit for the Lisa Marie Experience in the UK.
-In the US, it peaked at number three on the Hot Dance Club Play chart.
+"Keep On Jumpin'" was released on the FFRR record label and was the only top-10 hit for the Lisa Marie Experience in the UK.
+In the US, it peaked at number three on the Billboard Hot Dance Club Play chart.

 Critical reception

 Pan-European magazine Music & Media wrote, "The Lisa Marie Experience Going back to Lipps Inc's 'Funky Town' but without that unforgettable rhythm guitar, that's the feeling you get from this updated "disco-inferno" with cheeky girls and wild strings."
-A reviewer from Music Week rated the song four out of five, adding, "Massive on the club scene, this bubbling house anthem is predicted to bump and hustle its way to chart success, morphing from the underground track to household staple a la Josh Wink."
-Andy Beevers from the magazine's RM Dance Update gave it five out of five, noting that "their pumping house intro gives way to a guitar breakdown before the full-on disco pressure takes hold with Chris Wiltshire's infectious vocals vying for attention with those classic strings stabs."
+A reviewer from Music Week gave the song a score of four out of five, adding, "Massive on the club scene, this bubbling house anthem is predicted to bump and hustle its way to chart success, morphing from the underground track to household staple a la Josh Wink."
+Andy Beevers from the magazine's RM Dance Update gave it a full score of five out of five, noting that "their pumping house intro gives way to a guitar breakdown before the full-on disco pressure takes hold with Chris Wiltshire's infectious vocals vying for attention with those classic strings stabs."